Skip to main content

 Additional Variables For Air Conditioner Sizing

-There are many variables that must be taken into consideration when determining the correct size AC for a home.
+Choosing the right size matters and there are many variables that must be taken into consideration when determining the correct size air conditioner for your home.
 Factors that your dealer will take into consideration include:

-• Total square footage of interior space to be cooled
+• Total square footage of interior space to push the cool air into

 • Approximate amount of direct sun exposure